everydaysecurity/livingpeacefully/pages/WhatToDo.md

 *	Be aware of who has access to your device and watch out for any unfamiliar application in your phone that you didn't install.<br>

-*	Protect the device with antivirus/antimalware software, althuogh they aren’t aiming for spy apps, they still doing a great job for about half of the malicious apps.<br>
+*	Protect the device with antivirus/antimalware software, although they aren’t aiming for spy apps, they still doing a great job for about half of the malicious apps.<br>

 *	Constantly check your device about settings and applications, especially for those require location, read/write, and sending message authority. <br>